cnoe-io/reference-implementation-aws/README.md

 4. external-dns
 5. The rest of stuff

+### Keycloak SSO with manual DNS and TLS Certificates

 If using keycloak SSO but manage DNS records and certificates manually.

 1. aws-load-balancer-controller